 - Santa’s Belt: fill with red tinsel or fabric, add a strip of black velvet and a pop can tab

-- Winter Scene: draw snow covered pine trees with a white marker on outside of ornament, fill with faux snow
+- Winter Scene: draw snow covered pine trees with a white marker on the outside of the ornament, fill them with faux snow

-- Snowing: draw snowflakes with white marker on outside of ornament and fill with sparkly faux snow
+- Snowing: draw snowflakes with the white marker on the outside of the ornament and fill them with sparkly faux snow

-- Snowman Head: glue two mini buttons and an orange triangle of paper onto outside of ornament, then draw black “coal” for a snowman mouth
+- Snowman Head: glue two mini-buttons and an orange triangle of paper onto the outside of the ornament, then draw black “coal” for a snowman mouth